 Reprogramming Your Inner Voice

-Let’s get practical by working through a common sequence of negative thoughts related to starting a business
+Let’s get practical by working through a common sequence of negative thoughts related to starting a business.

 - The first step to programming your inner voice is to recognize that you have an inner critical voice that is the enemy of your progress.
+The essential action is to recognize that voice and reprogram it with positive self-talk.

 - Recognize that negative self-talk is a natural human reaction to perceived threats and fears.
 Negative thoughts are natural, but they are a learned response and they can be unlearned.